91ahmed/NODE-MVC/README.md

 ## Models

-To create a model class go to `app/models` and create a file like this 'Model.js', Your model class should extends one of those classes MysqlModel or PostgreModel and also you have to define the database table name like the following example.
+To create a model class go to `app/models` and create a file like this `Model.js`, Your model class should extend one of those classes MysqlModel or PostgreModel, and also you have to define the database table name like the following example.

 ``` js
 const MysqlModel   = require('../../modules/database/mysql')